 Rock candy has always been a tradition at Christmas time for my family.
-It started when my brother and I were little children.
+Similar to how some people make seafoam candy or bake Christmas cookie recipes, it started when my brother and I were little children.
 My mom always made this hard candy for us.
-It’s funny now that I think about it because the flavors aren’t ones that I would associate with children.
-I think they were flavors of her liking, but they must have grew on us over the years.
+It’s funny now that I think about it, because the flavors of rock candy that my mom makes aren’t ones that I would associate with children.
+I think they were flavors of her liking, but they must have grown on us over the years.

 I remember always having my baggie of rock candy stashed in my bag as we got around for school.
 I would sneak out pieces during the school hours to carefully not get caught.
 Kids would always beg for my rock candy before they even knew what flavors I had.
 As you can see for yourself, the candies are the colors that kids normally associate with the fruity sort.
 So, it was always a little treat to myself when I gave out a piece of clove or butter rum to see the look on the kid’s face.

-If you’re wondering what all flavors oil I use, I shall fulfill your curiosity.
-Purple is anise, blue is clove, green is wintergreen, orange is butter rum, yellow is banana cream, red is cinnamon, and pink which isn’t shown here is tutti frutti.
-The banana is a new addition because that’s pretty much the only kind the husband will eat.
+If you’re wondering what flavored oils I use in my rock candy, I shall fulfill your curiosity.
+Purple is anise, blue is clove, green is wintergreen, orange is butter rum, yellow is banana cream, red is cinnamon, and pink (not shown here) is tutti frutti.
+The banana rock candy is a new addition because that’s pretty much the only kind the husband will eat.
 Normally our yellow is tutti frutti.
 I’m not sure why I always feel the need to follow a specific color code, but I do!
 I just can’t help it.

-Wesley had said to me, why are you making so much; I won’t even eat it.
+Wesley had said to me, why are you making so much rock candy; I won’t even eat it.
 My response to that was, well, I don’t care.
 It’s the family tradition.
 I guess that was enough info. for him.
 He knew better than to question anything else.
 It’s best to just let me do my thing and delicately slip in a few questions afterwards.